sinanutkuulu/Pong-Game-DQN-PPO/README.md

-# Pong-Game-DQN-PPO
+# Pong-Game-DQN
-Comparison of Deep Q-Network and Proximal Policy Optimization on Simple Pong Environment
+Analysis of Deep Q-Network algorithm on Simple Pong Environment

 ## State Representation
 I defined agent’s states like the following: